huggingface/leaderboards/docs/source/en/open_llm_leaderboard/faq.md

 **Q: Why do some models appear multiple times in the leaderboard?**

-A: Models may appear multiple times due to submissions under different commits or precision settings, like float16 and 4bit.
-You can check this by clicking on the `Model sha` and `Precision` buttons under “Select Columns to Display” section on the main page.
+A: Models may appear multiple times due to submissions under different commits or precision settings, like `float16` and `4bit`.
+You can check this by clicking on the `Precision` button under “column visibility” section on the main page.
 For evaluation, precision helps to assess the impact of quantization.

 *Duplicates with identical precision and commit should be reported.*